How to Know When to Replace Your Patio Doors in Idaho

 You can test for drafts by holding an incense stick by the door.
 There’s a draft if the smoke moves toward the edges of the door.

 A drafty patio door can make your room appear too hot or too cold.
 It could also bump up your utility bills.

 Visible Gaps or Cracks

-It’s time to get a new patio door if you spot gaps between the two doors or between the doors and the frame.
-This can cost you on your utility bills.
+It’s time to replace your patio door if you spot gaps between the two doors or between the doors and the frame.
+This can cost you on your energy bills.

-Snow or rain can leak through these openings, leading to damage to your door and flooring.
+Snow or rain can leak through these openings, causing damage to your door and flooring.

 Get rid of wooden patio doors that are chipping, peeling or blistering.
-This could indicate the door is deteriorating from the inside.
+This could mean the door is deteriorating from the inside.

-Your patio door’s seal might be leaky if condensation is noticeable between the glass.
+Your patio door’s seal might be leaky if condensation has built up between the glass.